KSAH-42/RabbitOM/README.md

 ~~~~

-and run by executing the following command (take about the path it may be incorrect)
+and run by executing the following command (take care regarding the path it may be incorrect)

 ~~~~
 rtsp://admin:camera123@127.0.0.1/toy.mp4 -s ..\..\..\Resources\Configuration\node-script.xml
 ~~~~

-# RabbitOM.NodeShell used to receive packet and run scripts triggered by the rtsp client events
+# RabbitOM.NodeShell used to receive packet and run scripts triggered by the rtsp client events (TO BE removed and replace by the node)

 This process is used to receive packets from a rtsp source (ip camera,recorder, etc...) and interact with the shell.
 You can configure the application edit a yaml file (Parse by YamlDotNet) to run scripts triggered by the rtsp client events.
 For instance, when the communication back with a camera you can use curl.